Fight Notes: UFC 237

 The featured prelim was a grim affair, as we witnessed a 43-year-old Antonio Rogerio Nogueira get flatlined by a relative unknown in Ryan Spann.
 It was as depressing as it was expected; as dismal as the light heavyweight division is, a 43-year-old Lil Nog just can't compete — there are far too many miles on him at this point.
 I would hope Nogueira retires at this point, but that means I'll probably see him in Bellator within the year...

 - Ryan Spann def.
-Antonio Rogerio Nogueira by Knock Out (punches) @ 2:07 of Round 1
+Antonio Rogerio Nogueira by KO (punches) @ 2:07 of Round 1

 - Thiago Moises def.
 Kurt Holobaugh by Unanimous Decision (30-26, 30-26, 30-27)